Brixworth: School

 The primary school at Brixworth is Brixworth Church of England Voluntary Controlled Primary School.
 Details of a series of reports on the school can be found in the relevant section of the Ofsted website.
-450 pupils were on the roll at the time of the inspection in September 2011.
+Four hundred and fifty pupils were on the roll at the time of the inspection in September 2011.

 Clubs and amenities

 Brixworth Juniors Football Club is a football club that encourages children of all ages to be active and play sport.
 It has produced successful footballers, including AFC Rushden & Diamonds' Liam Dolman and Derby County's Jack Marriot.
 The adults' team, Brixworth All Saints, are in Division One of the Northamptonshire Football Combination, which is at level 8 of the National League System.
 It plays its home games on the village's St David's Recreation Ground.

-Brixworth Cricket Club plays on the ground at Haywards Barn, which was opened in 2008, as well as on St David's playing field for third team and junior games.
-The 1st team play in the premier division of the Northants Cricket League and the 2nd and 3rd team play in Divisions 5 and 13.
-They run 4 junior teams between ages 9 and 17 who play on both grounds.
+Brixworth Cricket Club plays on the ground at Haywards Barn, which was opened in 2008, as well as on St David's playing field for third-team and junior games.
+The 1st team play in the premier division of the Northants Cricket League and the second and third teams play in Divisions 5 and 13.
+They run four junior teams between ages 9 and 17 who play on both grounds.

-The Drama Society stages 2–3 productions annually – including a pantomime.
+The Drama Society stages two to three productions annually—including a pantomime.

 The village is home to an historical re-enactment society, Sir William Harrington's Companye, who recreate life as it would have been for the 15th-century inhabitants of Brixworth.

 There is a free village newspaper, the Brixworth Bulletin.

-Brampton Valley Way passes 0.7 mi west of the village, Pitsford Reservoir is about 1 mi to the southeast and the Northampton & Lamport Railway is 2.7 mi to the south at Pitsford and Brampton railway station.
+Brampton Valley Way passes 0.7 mi west of the village, Pitsford Reservoir is about 1 mi to the south-east and the Northampton & Lamport Railway is 2.7 mi to the south at Pitsford and Brampton railway station.

-Wind farm

-In 2008, the Mercedes-Benz HighPerformanceEngines (HPP) premises in Brixworth planned to build two 127 m high wind turbines.
-Lancaster-based Wind Direct has submitted a planning application to Daventry District Council to install the two turbines and Mercedes-Benz HPP plans to use 92 per cent of the electricity generated, with the rest being exported to the National Grid.
-The plans are controversial with opposition from some, but not all local residents.